Erté: Career

 Demoiselle à la balancelle is one of Erté's first sculptures, if not the first; it was made in 1907 at the age of 15 years while he studied in Paris.
 This work is less precise than his other sculptures, but still Art Nouveau.
 Erté considered this work so minor and uninteresting that it does not appear in his official biography, but the cartouche on the back indicates 'ERTE PARIS 1907', in a triangle.

 In 1910–12, Romain moved to Paris to pursue a career as a designer.
-In Paris he lived with Prince Nicolas Ouroussoff (December 17, 1879 – April 8, 1933) until the prince's death in 1933.
+In Paris he lived with Prince Nikolai Dmitrievich Ouroussoff (December 17, 1879 – April 8, 1933) until the prince's death in 1933.
 The decision to move to Paris was made despite strong objections from his father, who wanted Romain to continue the family tradition and become a naval officer.
 Romain assumed his pseudonym to avoid upsetting his family.
 He worked for Paul Poiret from 1913 to 1914.
 In 1915, he secured his first substantial contract with Harper's Bazaar magazine, and thus launched an illustrious career that included designing costumes and stage sets.
 During this time, Erte designed costumes for Mata Hari.
 Between 1915 and 1937, Erté designed over 200 covers for Harper's Bazaar, and his illustrations would also appear in such publications as Illustrated London News, Cosmopolitan, Ladies' Home Journal, and Vogue.